mongodb/docs-realm/examples/node/README.md

 ```

 This processes each test file and outputs generated example code blocks to the
 `source/examples/generated/` directory.
-These files map directly from the `:code-block-start:`
+These files map directly from the `:snippet-start:`
 comments in each file.

 For example, the annotated code block above generates the following includable code example: